sphinx-labs/stakingpool/README.md

     2. poolEmissisonPerSecond

 totalAllocPoints is incremented on vault creation and decremented on vault maturity.

 > need a script to update totalAllocPoints to prevent dilution, specific on vault mautiries

 ### Pool Index and Vault Index

 Vaults can be created on an ad-hoc basis during the staking period.
 Upon creation, vaultIndex == poolIndex, to disregard all prior accrued rewards.

-Therefore, the rewards captured by a specific vault is defined as the delta between its initial vaultIndex value and final value at maturity.
+- Therefore, the rewards captured by a specific vault is defined as the delta between its initial vaultIndex value and final value at maturity.

-Each time a vault experiences a state-change (stake, claim), rewards earned from lastUpdateTimestamp till now are booked into accRewards.
+- Each time a vault experiences a state-change (stake, claim), rewards earned from `lastUpdateTimestamp` till now are booked into accRewards.

 ### Vault Index and User Index

 Similar to vaultIndex, the userIndex reflects the rewards captured by a specific user, for a specific vault, based on their duration of staking exposure.
+However, where `vaultIndex` is based upon allocPoints, `userIndex` is based upon tokens - `userIndex` represents the rewardsAccruedPerTokenStaked.

-I.e. Upon staking, userIndex is initially set to equal vaultIndex at the time of staking.
+Upon staking, `userIndex` is initially set to equal `vault.accounting.rewardsAccPerToken` at the time of staking.
 This is to negate all prior earned rewards.
-Subsequently, each time the user engages in state-changing behaviour, his prior rewards up till that point is calculated and booked into accRewards.
+Subsequently, each time the user engages in state-changing behaviour, his prior rewards up till that point is calculated and booked into `accStakingRewards`.

 ### Fees and rewards

-The userIndex is net of fees.
+The `userIndex` is net of fees.

-vaultIndex * fees(0.80) = userIndex.
+    vaultIndex * fees(0.80) = vault.accounting.rewardsAccPerToken = userIndex

-I am applying fees onto vaultIndex - which is denominated in 18 dp precision, as defined by our Moca token.
-So sensible to stick with that.
+So to calculate a user's staking rewards, we simply multiply their stakenTokens with their userIndex.

 ## NftIndex and rewards